hpe-storage/scod/docs/csi_driver/deployment.md

 ```

 !!! note
-    Don't forget to call out the `StorageClass` explictly when creating `PVCs` from non-default `StorageClasses`.
+    Don't forget to call out the `StorageClass` explicitly when creating `PVCs` from non-default `StorageClasses`.

 Next, [Create a PersistentVolumeClaim from a StorageClass](using.md#create_a_persistentvolumeclaim_from_a_storageclass).